Cyclone Sidr: National response

 After the storm, 18 Bangladesh Air Force helicopters and five Bangladesh Navy ships were immediately dispatched with food, medicine, and relief supplies for the hardest-hit areas.
 Bangladesh Red Crescent Society initially asked 400 million Taka (US$5,807,594) to the international community.
 As part of the Bangladeshi cricket team's tour in New Zealand, a charity Twenty20 match was held with all funds raised going to the victims.
 In addition, the International Cricket Council donated US$250,000 to the funds at the start of the match.
 The Ministry of Food and Disaster Management allocated 4,000 metric tonnes of rice, 7,500 tents, 18,000 blankets, and 30 million Taka (US$435,569) in relief grants.
 About 13,000 housing packages, consisting of iron sheets for roofing and family kits were prepared for immediate distribution.
 A special 350 million Taka (US$5,081,645) fund for housing was established by November 22, 2007.
 At that time, 732 medical teams were deployed to the affected areas.

 International response

-International communities had expanded their hands towards Bangladesh on this disaster.
-Below is a contribution list.